Azure/azure-rest-api-specs/specification/apimanagement/resource-manager/readme.md

   - suppress: R4009
     from: apimpolicyfragments.json
     reason: Warning raised to error while PR was being reviewed.
 SystemData will implement in next preview version.
-  - suppress: PropertiesTypeObjectNoDefinition
-    from: definitions.json
-    where: $.definitions.PolicyRestrictionCollection.properties.nextLink
-    reason: Invalid error, nextLink is a string, not an object
-  - suppress: PropertiesTypeObjectNoDefinition
-    from: definitions.json
-	where: $.definitions.PolicyRestrictionContractProperties
-	reason: Invalid error
-  - suppress: PropertiesTypeObjectNoDefinition
-	from: definitions.json
-	where: $.definitions.AllPoliciesCollection.properties.nextLink
-    reason: Invalid error
-  - suppress: PropertiesTypeObjectNoDefinition
-    from: definitions.json
-    where: $.definitions.AllPoliciesContractProperties
-    reason: Invalid error
 ```